Temporal solitons in a coherently driven active resonator: Discussion

 \section{Discussion}

-In summary we have shown that coherently driven active fibre resonator may host robust, addressable optical solitons which we call active cavity solitons (ACSs).
-We have excited ACSs with either a pulsed or CW pump.
-With the former, the dynamics is very similar to that of passive resonators and ACSs may form spontaneously.
-With the latter, the absence of Turing patterns prevents their spontaneous formation but we showed that they can be individually addressed.
+In summary, we have shown that coherently driven active fibre resonators may host robust, addressable optical solitons which we call active cavity solitons (ACSs).
+We theoretically demonstrated their wide range of existence and experimentally observed them, both with CW and pulsed driving lasers.
+With the former, the absence of Turing patterns prevents their spontaneous formation but we showed that they can be individually addressed.
+With the latter, ACSs may form spontaneously.

-These solitons combine the advantages of cavity solitons as they are highly coherent, and of dissipative solitons because they reshape over a single roundtrip despite the extraction of a significant fraction of their power.
-While the principal source of loss in our cavity comes from the large coupling ratios, losses of any origin can be compensated by incorporating a gain section.
-Intrinsically low finesse resonators, such as very long cavities or resonators incorporating lossy functionalities, would become suitable for soliton formation, opening up new avenues for optical frequency combs.
+These solitons belong to a novel class of localized dissipative structures and combine the advantages of cavity solitons as they are highly coherent, and of laser solitons because they reshape over a single roundtrip despite the extraction of a significant fraction of their power.
+Our noise analysis, limited by the resolution of the equipment, revealed no impact of the ASE on the generated frequency comb.
+The limitations of our system, and how it compares to existing fibre combs~\cite{kim_ultralow-noise_2016}, will be the subject of future work.

-Our demonstration is performed with a fibre resonator but we believe that our scheme can be readily applied to other platforms, for example microresonators.
-The generation of CSs in passive integrated resonators (often called dissipative Kerr solitons) has attracted significant attention in the past decade.
+Our theoretical model is universal and we expect ACSs to be found in other platforms, such as microresonators.
+The generation of CSs in passive integrated resonators (often called dissipative Kerr solitons~\cite{brasch_photonic_2016}) has attracted significant attention in the past decade.
 They have shown promise for important applications, including data transmission~\cite{marin-palomo_microresonator-based_2017}, optical atomic clocks~\cite{newman_architecture_2019} and microwave generation ~\cite{liu_photonic_2020}.
 Yet, real life applications are still lagging behind, mostly because very little power can be extracted from a high Q microresonator.
-Several schemes have been recently proposed to circumvent this problem~\cite{bao_laser_2019,xue_super-efficient_2019}.
-We envision that an integrated version of our hybrid cavity would combine the advantages of integrated passive resonators~\cite{brasch_photonic_2016} and lasers~\cite{wang_iii-v--si_2017,piccardo_frequency_2020}.
-Note that the principle underlying the formation of ACS is fundamentally different from the generation of frequency combs in injection-locked mode-locked lasers~\cite{wieczorek_dynamical_2005}.
+An integrated version of our hybrid cavity would combine the advantages of integrated passive resonators and lasers.
+Specifically, integrated resonators incorporating an amplifier, such as the ones made of doped glass~\cite{kippenberg_demonstration_2006,hsiao_planar_2007} or heterogeneously integrated III/V-on-SiN~\cite{beeck_heterogeneous_2020} are likely suitable for ACS formation as the gain can be engineered to obtain large saturation powers when pumped below threshold.